 On April 18, Alberg "implemented his prior decision to discharge [Owen] as Chief of Police."
 560 F.2d, at 929.
-The notice under the provisions of Section 3.3(1) of the City Charter," App.
+The notice of termination stated simply that Owen's employment was "[t]erminated under the provisions of Section 3.3(1) of the City Charter," App.
 17. That charter provision grants the City Manager complete authority to remove "directors" of administrative departments "when deemed necessary for the good of the service."
 Owen's lawyer requested a hearing on his client's termination.
 The Assistant City Counselor responded that "there is no appellate procedure or forum provided by the Charter or ordinances of the City of Independence, Missouri, relating to the dismissal of Mr. Owen."
 App.
 27.

 The City Manager referred to the Prosecuting Attorney all reports on the property room.
 The grand jury returned a "no true bill," and there has been no further official action on the matter.
 Owen filed a state lawsuit against Councilman Roberts and City Manager Alberg, asking for damages for libel, slander, and malicious prosecution.
 Alberg won a dismissal of the state law claims against him, and Councilman Roberts reached a settlement with Owen.
-2/ his "property room" Because of April 13, Alberg said that there was weeks after Owen was discharged.
+2/ him "prosectly room" sBatement of April 13, Albert and that the weeks after Owen was discharged.
 The pivotal question after Roth is whether the circumstances of the discharge so blackened the employee's name as to impair his liberty interest in his professional reputation.
 Id., at 572-575.

 This action was filed in 1976.
 Owen alleged that he was denied his liberty interest in his professional reputation when he was dismissed without formal charges or a hearing.
 App.
 8, 10.
-3/
+3